 Check Its Flashpoint

 As a general rule, synthetic transmission oil suits all weather conditions.
-It provides added protection against wear and tear and rust, and corrosion.
+It provides added protection against wear and tear, rust, and corrosion.
 However, check its flashpoint if you wish to use a high-performance synthetic fluid.

 A fluid with a high flashpoint will protect against gear damage at high temperatures.
-Check its flashpoint is a tool to determine when an oil or other substance begins to smoke, ignite, or become volatile.
+Check its flashpoint, which is a tool to determine when an oil or other substance begins to smoke, ignite, or become volatile.
 It is typically done by placing the substance in a closed container and heating it to different temperatures.
-The temperature at which the substance begins to smoke or ignite is known as its flashpoint.
+The temperature at which the substance begins to smoke or ignite is popular as its flashpoint.

 Symptoms Of Low Transmission Oil Capacity